hendrihmwn/dating-app-api/README.md

 # run the application
 $ make run

-# run from the docker (make sure all table is migrate)
+# or run from the docker (make sure all table is migrate)
 $ make up
 ```